kishorep26/sentinel-command-frontend/README.md

 - **Self-Preservation**: Agents will refuse missions if they are critically low on resources, forcing the system to find alternatives.

 ### 3. **Dynamic Sector Deployment**
-Unlike static grids, CORTEX auto-scales.
+Unlike static grids, Sentinel Command auto-scales.
 If an incident is detected in a new geohash sector (e.g., London instead of NYC), the system automatically provisions a local task force effectively creating a global safety net.

 ### 4. **Predictive Analytics (K-Means)**
 The `ACTIVATE PREDICTION` layer uses an unsupervised **custom K-Means algorithm** to analyze historical incident density.
 It draws "Risk Zones" on the map, helping commanders pre-position units in high-probability areas.